jpieringer/javaquery/README.md

 ## Not supported features
-- Local class definitions (they are ignored)
 - Generic type declarations in methods are not part of the fully qualified method name (they are used in the parameter list but not defined)
 - Enum constant declarations (they are ignored)
 - Annotation declarations (they are ignored)
 - Static initializers (they are ignored)
 - Fields, Methods invocations,... with unresolvable types are ignored

-## Known issues
-- For unresolved classes the imports are used as fallback.
-E.g. if the class ClassFromLibrary cannot be resolved, it is tried to find the full name from the imports, e.g. "import mypkg.ClassFromLibrary".
-This can be wrong if the import is actually unused and a inner class with the same name exists.

-## Future work
-* Consider an alternative java parser: http://spoon.gforge.inria.fr/